dib-lab/2022-paper-branchwater-software/manuscript.md

 data sets.
 This does not validate the matches beyond confirming the containment numbers, although sourmash provides additional information (e.g. estimated abundances) on top of the minimal information provided by branchwater.
-FracMinHash generally and Branchwater specifically have been validated bioinformatically with read mapping (see [@gather; @lumian_biogeo]).
-This is discussed further below.
+FracMinHash generally and branchwater specifically have been validated bioinformatically with read mapping (see [@gather; @lumian_biogeo]).
+This is discussed in more below.

 <!-- talk about detection more... ->